fernnigel/wikipedia-chatbot/README.md

 # wikipedia-chatbot
-The aim of this project is to create a virtual information chat-bot, thus developing a chatbot that will give us required information using Wikipedia's open source API, by conversing and interacting with us.\
+The aim of this project is to create a virtual information chat-bot, thus developing a chatbot that will give us required information using Wikipedia's open source API, by conversing and interacting with us.<br>
 Speech recognition is accessed via the [SpeechRecognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) interface whereas Speech synthesis is accessed via the [SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) interface
 ### Objectives:
 1. Create an interactive and fun environment for getting information from Wikipedia.
 2. Using experimental [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
 3. Give logged in users option to save the fetched information
+### How to use:
+1. click talk button and say the keywords of 'search for' to search,<br><br>*search for **'word'***<br><br>
+2. to search for people, say the keywords of 'who is', <br><br>*who is **'name_surname'**<br><br>
+3. The stop button will stop the chatbot from talking.
+4. the reset button will reset the SpeechRecognition and SpeechSynthesis.
 ### Demonstration:
 **1. Guest users** can use the chatbot, however they cannot save fetched information